hotaryuzaki/brikklontong/README.md

 findOne: URL/order/id (GET)
 ```

-# AUDIT LOGS
+# 4. AUDIT LOGS
-Audit logs for Products store in Docker postgresdb auditLogs table.
-Please make sure to use double quote when querying auditLogs table.
+Audit logs for the Products table are stored in a Docker container named Postgresdb in the auditLogs table.
+Please make sure to use double quote when querying the auditLogs table .
 ```
 SELECT * FROM "auditLogs";
 ```